 Helmholtz Juniors (HeJu) represents the views of some 8,000 (2017) doctoral researchers from the Helmholtz Association's 18 research centres across Germany.

 HeJu fosters exchange and networking among peers and provides valuable feedback to managers of the Helmholtz Graduate Schools and Helmholtz Research Schools.

-A Helmholtz Juniors group is made up of at least two PhD student representatives from each Helmholtz Centre.
-Since students spend three years working on their theses, the representatives change almost every year.
-Thus the Helmholtz Juniors are a dynamic team that is able to respond flexibly to the current needs and requirements of PhD students within the Association.
+A Helmholtz Juniors group is made up of at least two doctoral researcher representatives from each Helmholtz Centre.
+Since students typically spend three years working on their theses, the representatives change almost every year, giving new representatives the opportunity to be involved in the development of PhD training.